mathieu-benoit/mathieu-benoit.github.io/content/posts/2021/01/container-linter.md

 ---
-title: container linter for compliances and security checks
+title: container linter for compliances and security
 date: 2021-01-06
 tags: [containers, security]
 description: let's see how to use open policy agent or dockle to check your containers on a security and compliances perspectives.
 aliases:
     - /container-linter/
 ---
-Let's see how we could easily leverage 2 tools/linter to add more security and complicances tests and checks for our containers.
+Let's see how we could easily leverage 2 tools/linters to add more security and complicances tests and checks for our containers.

 # OPA